emilwidlund/carousel/README.md

 Carousel is a prototyping tool powered by [Framer Library](https://github.com/koenbok/Framer).
 It provides a simple way to build large-scale, Gamepad-driven prototypes on both macOS and Windows.
 Prototypes are built using the [Framer Library API](https://classic.framer.com/docs) and may be written in JavaScript (ES6) or CoffeeScript.

-New Carousel-projects comes pre-loaded with [Framer Joystick](https://blog.framer.com/introducing-framer-joystick-28359287bef0) and simple boilerplate code which makes it very easy to get up and running without having to setup anything.
+New Carousel-projects comes pre-loaded with [Framer Joystick](https://blog.framer.com/introducing-framer-joystick-28359287bef0) and simple boilerplate code which makes it very easy to get up and running without setting things up.

 [Here's a quick demo](https://www.youtube.com/watch?v=5UR9pkTTJvY&feature=youtu.be)